 On the other hand, they also see certain Republican office-holders as going too far in infringing on the collective-bargaining rights of public workers.

 Libya and Wisconsin are good examples of political professionals and the public having vastly different priorities.

 Just because the topics dominate the political food fights doesn’t mean they engage the bulk of Americans who don’t live and breathe politics.
 Inside the Beltway is not just a geographic place; it’s a state of mind that exists wherever one lives or works.

-This article appears in the March 29, 2011, edition of National Journal Daily.
+This article appears in the March 29, 2011 edition of NJ Daily.